 Adding the Ethereal Glow

 Now things get fun!
-All of the highlighting on my face, including my eyes, is done with the Anastasia Beverly Hills Aurora Glow Kit.
+All of the highlighting on my face, including my eyes, is done with the Anastasia Beverly Hills Glow Kit – Aurora.
 I used almost every shade available in this palette.
-I started with Orion, this is a pale blue pearl with purple amethyst reflect (very fine glitter).
-I applied Orion to my cheek bones and up over my eyebrow, almost onto my forhead.
+I started with Orion, this is a pale blue pearl with a purple amethyst reflect (very fine glitter).
+I applied Orion to my cheekbones and up over my eyebrow, almost onto my forehead.
 I also coated my entire eyelid, from my upper lash line to my brow bone.